This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 2.5 License.

 to top of page

-In an essential difference from the British signalmen, in German signal boxes there are two ranks of operating staff that even result in two classes of signal boxes:
+In contrast to the British signallers, in German signal boxes there are two ranks of operating staff that even result in two classes of signal boxes:

 The train director is the authority person for controlling all train movements.
 The German term "Fahrdienst" (a literal translation would be "running service") is an obsolete term in contemporary German railway operation that only survived for traditional reasons in that job title.
 The working place of the train director is usually a signal box.
 But the control district of a train director may be much greater and it may contain several signal boxes, usually all signal boxes inside the home signal limits of a station.
 Since in Germany, loop tracks are longer than on British railways, in the days of mechanical signal boxes, most stations had more than one signal box within the home signal limits.
 The signal box where the train director works is called a command box or a train director's box.
 Signal boxes not staffed with a train director are called dependent boxes.
 Dependent boxes are staffed with point operators.
 All signal boxes in the control district of a train director are electrically connected to each other by a so-called station block system which is described in the chapter on interlocking principles.
 To clear a signal for a train movement in a dependent box, it has to be electrically unlocked by the command box.
 That way the train director has positive control over all train movements.
 In Southern and South-Eastern Germany, and in the states of the former Empire of Austria-Hungary (today Austria, the Czech Republik, Slovakia, Slovenia, and Hungary), the train director was often completely relieved from operating points and signals.
 The working place of the train director was not a signal box but an office in the station building where the train director was also performing the work of a station master.
 To ensure positive control over all train movements, the train director had a command machine from which the levers of all main signals were kept locked.